On twisted Gelfand pairs through commutativity of a Hecke algebra: Introduction

-{The notion of Gelfand pairs has found many uses throughout mathematics.
-Prominent examples of such uses include bounding Fourier coefficients of Maass forms and the study of periods in the theory of automorphic forms (e.g. \cite{GPSR97},\cite{Gr91},\cite{Re08}, these use Gelfand pairs of non-finite groups, as in Definition \ref{def:GelRed}), and investigating the convergence rates of random walks on finite groups (e.g. \cite[Chapter 3F]{Di88},\cite{Le82}).
+The notion of Gelfand pairs has found many uses throughout mathematics, and is used, for example, to study the representation theory of the symmetric group (e.g. \cite{OV96}) and when investigating the convergence rates of random walks on finite groups (e.g. \cite[Chapter 3F]{Di88},\cite{Le82}).

-The Gelfand property can also be viewed as a relative analogue of Schur's lemma; indeed, in the group case, namely $\Delta G \leq G \times G$ where $\Delta G$ is a diagonal copy of $G$ embedded in $G \times G$, the Gelfand property of the pair $(G \times G ,\Delta G)$ is a restatement of Schur's lemma.}
+The Gelfand property can also be viewed as a relative analogue of Schur's lemma; indeed, in the group case, namely $\Delta G \leq G \times G$ where $\Delta G$ is a diagonal copy of $G$ embedded in $G \times G$, the Gelfand property of the pair $(G \times G ,\Delta G)$ is a restatement of Schur's lemma.

 In principle, in order to verify the Gelfand property of a pair $(G,H)$, one has to calculate the dimension of the space of $H$-invariant functionals on every $\rho \in \mathrm{Irr}(G)$, and show that in each case it is at most $1$.
-This is a hard task even in the case of finite groups, but conveniently the Gelfand property can be formulated in terms of commutativity of the algebra of bi-$H$-invariant functions on $G$.
-This simple observation is key to the work presented in this paper: \begin{obs} Let $H\leq G$ be finite groups. $(G,H)$ is a Gelfand pair $\iff$ the Hecke algebra $\mathbb {C}[ G ]^{H\times H}\simeq \End_G(\complex[H \backslash G])$ is commutative. \end{obs} Recall that an anti-involution $\sigma: G \to G$ is a map such that $\sigma(g_1 g_2)=\sigma(g_2)\sigma(g_1) $ for all $g_1,g_2 \in G$ and $\sigma^2 = \mathrm{Id}$.
+This is a hard task even in the case of finite groups, but conveniently the Gelfand property can be formulated in terms of commutativity of the convolution algebra of bi-$H$-invariant functions on $G$, which in the case of finite groups is isomorphic to $\End_G(\complex[H \backslash G])$.
+This simple observation is key to the work presented in this paper: \begin{obs} Let $H\leq G$ be finite groups. $(G,H)$ is a Gelfand pair $\iff$ the Hecke algebra $\mathbb {C}[ G ]^{H\times H}$ is commutative. \end{obs} Recall that an anti-involution $\sigma: G \to G$ is a map such that $\sigma(g_1 g_2)=\sigma(g_2)\sigma(g_1) $ for all $g_1,g_2 \in G$ and $\sigma^2 = \mathrm{Id}$.
 In light of Observation \ref{obs:HeckeCom}, we can show that a pair has the Gelfand property using only the relative group structure of $G$ with respect to $H$, without knowing anything about the irreducible representations of $G$, or the decomposition of $\complex[H \backslash G]$: \begin{prop} [Gelfand's trick] Assume there exists an anti-involution $\sigma$ of $G$ such that $\sigma(H)=H$ and $H\sigma(g)H=HgH$ for all $g \in G$, then $(G,H)$ is a Gelfand pair. \end{prop}